Optical Switching of $\chi^{(2)}$ in Diamond Photonics

-As introduced above, the observed dependence of $\chi^{(2)}_{\text{eff}}$ on NV charge state can arise for several mechanisms.
-Most directly, the microscopic $\chi^{(2)}_{\textrm{NV}}$ determined by the electronic structure of NV$^0$ may be smaller than that of NV$^-$; this is consistent with \textit{ab initio} calculations and is related to the larger energy spacing between the ground and excited states of NV$^0$ than NV$^-$\,\cite{Li2022CellReports}.
+As introduced above, the observed dependence of $\chi^{(2)}_{\text{eff}}$ on NV charge-state can arise from several mechanisms.
+Most directly, the microscopic $\chi^{(2)}_{\textrm{NV}}$ of the NV$^0$ electronic structure may be smaller than that of NV$^-$; this is consistent with \textit{ab initio} calculations and is related to the larger spacing between the ground and excited states of NV$^0$ than NV$^-$\,\cite{Li2022CellReports}.
 In addition, the local charge environment and electric field created by the NV$^-$ ensemble could induce a $\chi^{(2)}_\text{host}$ that is quenched when NV$^-$ is converted to NV$^0$.
-For example, the ionisation process NV$^-$+N$_{\text{s}}^+\rightarrow$NV$^0$+N$_{\text{s}}^0$ reduces the local charge environment by two\,\cite{Manson2018,Blakley2024}.
-This effect, illustrated in Fig.\,\ref{Fig:fig_1}\,(a), has been studied in SHG in silicon devices induced by charges from impurities\,\cite{Castellan2019} and depletion layers\,\cite{Timurdogan2017}, and may be affected by the density of other impurities such as nitrogen\,\cite{Ashfold2020,Goldblatt2024arxiv}, as well as device geometry and its effect on electron accumulation.
+For example, NV$^-$+N$_{\text{s}}^+\rightarrow$NV$^0$+N$_{\text{s}}^0$ reduces the local charge environment by two\,\cite{Manson2018,Blakley2024}---this reduction in $E_{\text{DC}}$ diminishes $\chi^{(2)}_{\text{eff}}$ according to Eq.\,\ref{eq:chi_EFSH}.
+Probing such changes in solid-state environments via SHG intensity is an application of this effect, which, as illustrated in Fig.\,\ref{Fig:fig_1}\,(a), may be affected by the density of other impurities, such as substitutional nitrogen\,\cite{Ashfold2020,Goldblatt2024arxiv}, and the device geometry and its effect on electron accumulation.
 Further measurements, particularly in the time domain, are required to definitively identify the dominant mechanism.